 Also, if you believe medication may be part of your mental-health plan, an online doctor who can write prescriptions can help.
 Our list of top online doctor apps for 2022.

-Free scholarships and grants for single moms
+Clothing help for single moms

 If you’ve been thinking about going back to school (or about going for the first time), don’t let money be the thing that stops you.
 There are a number of single mom scholarships, grants, and financial aid programs you can apply for.